What Is The Difference Between a Gynaecologist & An Obstetrician?

 Common conditions that gynaecologists treat include:

 - Pre-pregnancy assessment

-- Vulval and vaginal skin disorders including infection
+- Vulval and vaginal skin disorders

 - Abnormal cervical screening tests (formally known as pap smears)

 - Premenstrual dysphoric disorder (PMDD) and Premenstrual syndrome (PMS)

 - Assessment of pelvic floor dysfunction and prolapse

 - General gynaecological assessment including breast checks

 Gynaecologists can perform surgical procedures including laparoscopic surgery, i.e keyhole surgery.

 What Is The Role of an Obstetrician?